The UGC You Thought Was Legal

 If your AI-generated UGC isn't disclosed in a way that interrupts the viewer's experience, you're running legal risk.
 If your disclosure doesn't use the specific word "AI" or "synthetic," you're probably not meeting the standard.
 If you're in a regulated category (cannabis, healthcare, finance, energy), you have additional rules on top.

-The good news: fixing this is simple.
+The good news: fixing this is manageable.
 Audit your current AI UGC.
 Add disclosure checkpoints to your approval workflow.
 Standardize your disclosure format.
 Document your compliance process.
-The FTC cares about whether you're trying, not whether you're perfect.
+A documented process is better evidence than a last-minute caption edit.

 The bad news: every day your team doesn't move on this is another day of exposure.
-By August 2, you need to be EU-compliant or facing penalties.
+If you operate in the EU, August 2 matters.
 By the time your next campaign launches, you need to have disclosure worked into your approval process.

 Most brands are still thinking about disclosure.
 The ones getting ahead are already doing it.